SWAT Standoff Ends Peacefully In Saddle Brook

 A 63-year-old Saddle Brook man was hospitalized after an hours-long SWAT team standoff at his home ended without incident.

 Saddle Brook police received a report of a “resident in distress” at the Saddle Brook Apartments on Finnigan Avenue at 2:45 p.m.
 Saturday, Feb.
 19, said Capt.
-John A. Zotollo, Jr., the officer in charge of the department.
+John A. Zotollo, Jr.

 “The responding officers arrived and began to speak with the individual from outside,” Zotollo said.
 “It was apparent this person was experiencing some type of medical issue and was presenting in an altered mental state.